Azure/iot-identity-service/docs/dev/e2e-tests.md

 # The `password` property from the `az ad sp create-for-rbac` output.
 export AZURE_PASSWORD='...'

-# Already done in the setup script.
+# Already defined in the setup script.
-export AZURE_RESOURCE_GROUP_NAME='iot-identity-service-e2e-tests'
+export AZURE_RESOURCE_GROUP_NAME

-# Already done in the setup script.
+# Already defined in the setup script.
 #
-# As explained in the previous section, you can use a different value here than the resource group's location in order to
+# As explained in the previous section, you can assign a different value here
-# override the location of the resources instead of using the resource group's location.
-export AZURE_LOCATION='...'

-# When running as a GH action, GH provides the script with a token that it can use for the GH API.
-# Since we're running the script ourselves, we have the choice of also using the latest package from a packages workflow run,
-# or a locally-built package file.
+# than the resource group's location in order to use a different location
-#
+# for the resources.
+export AZURE_LOCATION

+# We can either specify a branch name, in which case the script will fetch
+# the latest package built for that branch by the packages workflow.
-# For the former case, we need to give it a PAT instead, along with env vars used for the API requests and to identify the branch
+# For this we need to set some env vars to pass in the PAT as mentioned above
-# to download the package for.
+# and to identify the API endpoint and the repository.
-#
+export BRANCH='main'
-# The value is of the format "$github_username:$pat"
+# The format is "$github_username:$pat"
 export GITHUB_PAT='foobar:1234abcd'
 export GITHUB_API_URL='https://api.github.com'
+# Ensure this is set to your fork, if that's what you're running against.
 export GITHUB_REPOSITORY='Azure/iot-identity-service'

-export BRANCH='main'
+# Alternatively, we can tell it to use a package file we built ourselves.

-# For the latter case, set the PACKAGE env var to the path of the .deb or .rpm instead.
+# Set the PACKAGE env var to the path of the .deb / .rpm.
 #
 # export PACKAGE='/path/to/file.deb'

-# These are used to ensure the Azure resources don't conflict with other resources in the RG.
+# These are used to ensure the Azure resources don't conflict with
-# When running as a GH action, these env vars will be automatically set by GH.
+# other resources in the RG.
+When running in a GH workflow, these env vars
+# are set by GH automatically.
+Here we need to set them ourselves.
 export GITHUB_RUN_ID='1000'
 export GITHUB_RUN_NUMBER='1'

 # One of the supported OSes.
-The GH workflows use a matrix dimension for every supported OS.
+The full list can be found in the workflows files.
 export OS='ubuntu:18.04'

 # The parameter to the script is the name of the test to run.
+# The names can be found in the doc comment at the top of the script.
 ~/src/iot-identity-service/ci/e2e-tests.sh 'manual_symmetric_key'
 ```

 Note: The script deletes the resources on exit.
 If you want to keep the resources around for debugging, comment out the `trap ...
-EXIT` command.
+EXIT` command in the script.